 Question: I recently heard the fight against breast cancer has been improving over the years.
 Is this true?

-Answer: The American Cancer Society reported this week that breast cancer death rates declined almost 40 percent between 1989 and 2015.
+Answer: The American Cancer Society has reported that breast cancer death rates declined almost 40 percent between 1989 and 2015.
 This means about 322,600 deaths were averted, which is very significant news.

 There are several potential reasons for this decline.
 Throughout that time period, there were numerous advances in treatment options for women who have breast cancer.
 In the ‘80s, doctors began to use chemotherapy after surgery.
 This practice was refined over the years, helping to prevent breast cancer from returning after surgery.
 Treatment options have also advanced to include a variety of hormonal therapies and targeted therapies.